Germany regrets U.S. decision to sanction Russian vessel involved in Nord Stream 2

 The U.S. government is hoping that Germany will reconsider its position on Nord Stream 2, he added.

-The U.S. State Department and the Treasury Department in Washington did not immediately respond to requests for comment.
+The U.S. State Department said it does not preview possible sanctions actions and the Treasury Department did not immediately respond to requests for comment.

 A German government spokesman had told reporters earlier on Monday that Berlin’s view on the pipeline remained unchanged, namely that Nord Stream 2 was a private sector project.